-27.3.6 Geocomposite Strip (Wick) Drains
+37.3.6 Geocomposite Strip (Wick) Drains

 Geocomposite strip drains, also called "wick drains," have been developed to replace the use of sand drains in applications involving the increase in consolidation rate of soft, saturated fine-grained soils.
-Geocomposite strip drains actually do not wick moisture, but simply provide a conduit for pore water pressure-induced flow.
-They are placed vertically through high water content silts and clays to produce short drainage paths and thus increase the rate of consolidation.
+Geocomposite strip drains actually do not wick moisture, but simply provide a conduit for excess pore water pressure induced flow.
+They are placed vertically through high water content silts and clays to produce shortened drainage paths and thus increase the rate of consolidation.
 Other names commonly used for these products are "band shaped drains" and "prefabricated vertical drains."

 Sand drains were originally introduced in the 1930s as a method for improvement of soft soil foundations.
 The method of rapid consolidation of saturated fine-grained soils using sand drains involves placement of vertical columns of sand (usually 200 to 450 mm in diameter) at spacings of 1.5 to 6.0 m centers throughout the subsurface to be dewatered.
-Now, the use of geocomposite strip drains dominates over the use of sand drains in projects involving dewatering of saturated fine-grained soils.
-Their lengths are site-specific but usually extend to the bottom of the soft layer(s).
+Due to the low installed product cost and speed of installation, the use of geocomposite strip drains dominates over the use of sand drains in projects involving dewatering of saturated fine-grained soils.
+Their lengths are site-specific and extend to the bottom of the soft layer, and, thus, lengths generally will vary along a project.
 Once installed, a surcharge load is placed on the ground surface to mobilize excess pore water pressures.
-This surcharge load is placed in incremental lifts, which induce pore water pressures in the underlying soil.
-The pore water pressures are then dissipated through the vertical drains.
-Water takes the shortest drainage path (i.e., horizontally radial) to the vertical drain, at which point it flows vertically since the drain has a much higher hydraulic conductivity than the fine-grained soil being consolidated.
+This surcharge load is placed in incremental lifts, which induce pore water pressure in the underlying soil.
+The pore water pressure is then dissipated through the vertical drains.
+Water takes the shortest drainage path (i.e., horizontally radial) to the vertical drain, at which point it flows vertically as the drain has a much higher hydraulic conductivity than the fine-grained soil being consolidated.
 The rate at which surcharge fill is added is critical in this process.

 Most commercially available geocomposite strip drains have adequate capacity to drain the water expelled during consolidation of the fine-grained soils.
-Since their flow capacity is usually adequate, selection of the spacing of the vertical drains is governed by the consolidation rate required in the project.
+As their flow capacity is usually adequate, selection of the vertical drains is governed by the consolidation rate required in the project.
 Hansbo's equation (Hansbo, 1979) is generally used to estimate the time required to achieve a desired percentage of consolidation as a function of the horizontal coefficient of consolidation of the foundation soil, the equivalent diameter of the geocomposite strip drain, and the spacing of the drains.
-As with geocomposite sheet drains, the geotextile covering or wrapping serves primarily a filtration function.
+As with geocomposite sheet drains, the primary function of the geotextile covering is filtration.
 Determining the filtration requirements for the geotextile is an essential element of the design.